Can You Tell Me How to Get to Sesame Street?: Other appearances

+Another cover version was featured in the Scrubs episode My ABC's.

 The Smart E's cover

 The theme was "remixed" in 1992 by British rave group The Smart E's.
 "Sesame's Treet" reached No. 2 on the UK Singles Chart.
 A further remixed uptempo eurodance/happy hardcore version played by The Smart E's themselves was recorded for the 2000 Dancemania compilation Speed 5.